Equilibrium States for Open Zooming Systems: Preliminary Results

 \section{Preliminary Results}

-In order to construct an induced scheme that is adapted to holes of a special type, we need the notions of \textit{linked sets}, \textit{nested collections} and \textit{zooming times}, introduced by Pinheiro in \cite{Pi1}.
+In order to construct an inducing scheme that is adapted to a hole of a special type, we need the notions of \textit{linked sets}, \textit{nested collections} and \textit{zooming times}, introduced by Pinheiro in \cite{Pi1}.
 Zooming times generalize the notion of \textit{hyperbolic times}, which are fundamental for our construction.
 The elements of the partition will be regular pre-images of a certain open set and the hole will be obtained from small balls by deleting linked regular pre-images of the considered balls.